kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

     - The man who led my *funeral* on [12th June 2023](../../timeline/2023/june.md#monday-12th-june-2023).

 - I don't have a picture of this man but would recognize him immediately.

+#### The brother of the Mercadona check out woman

+- This man was distinctive and different from the two I've just mentioned apart from in height and skin tone.
+- He looked exactly like his sister at the checkout in Mercadona, and not like Mark or the brother.
+- He may have been scared of Gloria.
+- Someone will be able to confirm.

 ### An unknown man I may have a picture of